The goals of this week's lab:

 run_nn_tf.py, train a 3-layer neural network using the

-run_trainingfunction with the appropriate input functions and parameters.
+trainfunction with the appropriate input functions and parameters.
 You can use the same learning rate.
-After a few epochs you should be able to get over 50% accuracy.
+After one epoch you should be able to get over 43% accuracy.

-Include this image in your submission (specify which file in your README), along with some brief analysis.
+Include both images in your README, along with some brief analysis.
 Which method did better overall?
 Do you consider the networks to have converged after 10 epochs?
 If yes, at what point did they converge?